Tejo-Pram/Athlete_Assignment/README.md

 3. Enter the following command to run the shell script.
         ./build-deploy.sh

-4. Please wait till it is completely executed and you should see an "address" ( something like 192.168.49.2 ).
+4. Please wait till it is completely executed and you should see an "ADDRESS" ( something like 192.168.49.2 ).

 5. Open your web browser, and goto the following, to see my favourite athlete json object.
         <<  local-arcesium-org.A.B.C.D.nip.io/athlete  >> , where A.B.C.D is the aforementioned address.